langcog/metalab2/README.md

 renv::restore()
 ```

-### Building and Serving the website and Shiny applications
+### Developing the website and Shiny applications locally
 ```
 ## create the datasets needed by the website and the Shiny apps
 source(here::here("scripts", "main_builder.R"))